MicrosoftDocs/sql-docs/docs/relational-databases/automatic-tuning/automatic-tuning.md

 | FORCE\_LAST\_GOOD\_PLAN | ON | OFF | QUERY_STORE_OFF |

 `FORCE_LAST_GOOD_PLAN` option might be in `OFF` state even if the user specified `ON`.
 The option might be disabled if Query Store is disabled or in read-only mode.
-Column `actual_state_desc` gives information about the current state of automatic tuning option, and column `reason_desc` gives information why is actual state diferent that desired state.
+Column `actual_state_desc` gives information about the current state of automatic tuning option, and column `reason_desc` gives information why is actual state different that desired state.
 Values in `reason_desc` column are shown in the following table:

 | reason | reason\_desc | description |